saurabhgup98/task-manager-react-app/README.md

 # task-manager-react-app
-Task Manager responsivefrontend application using the react.
+Task Manager responsive frontend application using the react.